rust-lang/rust-wiki-backup/The-Rusticon.md

 term | definition
 -----|-----------
-bikeshed | An important discussion about some non-fundamental part of the language (such as syntax or the libraries). [*See also*](http://www.catb.org/jargon/html/B/bikeshedding.html) borrowed pointer |
+bikeshed | An important discussion about some non-fundamental part of the language (such as syntax or the libraries). [*See also*](http://www.catb.org/jargon/html/B/bikeshedding.html). borrowed pointer |
-bors |
-box |
+bors | The most prolific Rust contributor,  our robotic overlord.
+A [fairly small Python script](https://github.com/graydon/bors) that checks for reviewed pull requests and runs the test on it, merging it if they pass. box |
 closure |
 crate |